hrtovey/heather-website/src/post/2021-09-10_what-is-liquid.md

 </li>
 ```

-- outputting that HTML with actual article information into the unordered list with class "blog-list"
+- outputting the HTML created (with the real article information) into the unordered list with class "blog-list"

 ```html
 <ul class="blog-list">